-3. Paris Orientation
+1. Paris Orientation

 The semester will begin with an orientation session in Paris.
-The week of September 4th to September 8th will include language classes, meetings on contemporary French society, intercultural awareness, practical aspects of living in Paris, housing and academics, as well as various outings and cultural activities with French students, and free time to explore Parisian museums, monuments, and neighborhoods on your own.
-The VWPP will provide you with a list of sites and museums, many of which are now free for people under 26.
+The weeks of January 8-21 will include daily language classes, meetings on contemporary French society, intercultural awareness, practical aspects of living in Paris, housing and academics, as well as various outings and cultural activities with French students, and free time to explore Parisian museums, monuments, and neighborhoods on your own.
+The VWPP will provide you with a list of sites and museums, many of which are now free for people under 26, and provide reimbursement for the first few week's activities up to a designated sum.
 Participation in all orientation sessions and meetings is mandatory.

-4. Transportation in Paris
+2. Transportation in Paris